php-ru/symfony-docs-ru/messenger.rst

 Messenger provides a message bus with the ability to send messages and then handle them immediately in your application or send them through transports (e.g. queues) to be handled later.
-To learn more deeply about it, read the :doc:`Messenger component docs </components/messenger>` docs.
+To learn more deeply about it, read the :doc:`Messenger component docs </components/messenger>`.

 Installation
 ------------

-In applications using :doc:`Symfony Flex </setup/flex>`, run this command to install messenger:
+In applications using :ref:`Symfony Flex <symfony-flex>`, run this command to install messenger:

 .. code-block:: terminal